ittuann/obsidian-gpt-liteinquirer-plugin/README.md

 TODO List:

 - [ ] Add configuration default Prompt
 - [ ] Add support for Azure API
 - [ ] Add support for GPT-4
+- [ ] Add support for self-built API

 GPT-LiteInquirer Plugin for Obsidian wants to be a nice companion to boost your creativity and productivity.
 Experience the seamless AI-enhanced writing and content generation capabilities within Obsidian today!